amirilovic/surviving-monorepos/README.md

 - `test` to run tests for a package.
 We use `vitest` for this.
 - `build` to transpile typescript into javascript and to produce css from `scss` or any other way of defining styles.
 We use `vite` for this.
 - `dev` to watch all the source files for changes and to re-build the package when change occurs.
 We use `vite` for this.
+- `deploy` to build docker image and push it to docker registry.

 We will use typescript for all our code.
 And all our code will be transpiled only to ESM, this means that in each `package.json` you will see `"type": "module"`.